CarveSystems/gcptool/README.md

 Other useful arguments are:

 - `--service`: only run scans for a specific GCP service.
-For example, `--scan compute` will only run Compute Engine tests.
+For example, `--service compute` will only run Compute Engine tests.
 - `--scan`: only run a specific scan.
 One particularly useful use for this argument is `--scan inventory`, which will gather data or a complete cache file but will not run any analysis. (`gcptool list-scans` provides a helpful list of scans and services)

 ## Development